7 – 14 September 2017

 Our mission is to ask powerful questions and seek insights on why trails matter to the future.
 We will share our experiences in dialogues and conversation through a short and inspiring documentary.

-Team members, as a challenge to being a Next Generation Trail Visionary, are each tasked to raise a minimum of $350 to contribute to the expedition media and outreach costs.
+Team members, as a challenge to being a Next Generation Trail Visionary, are each tasked to raise a minimum of $350 to contribute to the documentary, expedition media and outreach costs.